0xilis/resume/README.md

 # Vulns Found

 I've disclosed 3 vulns with Apple's Shortcuts app.
-CVE-2021-30763 is an internet permission vuln, as well as a vuln for arbitrary write via Extract Archive, and, most impactful, a vuln allowing hidden actions.
+CVE-2021-30763 is an internet permission vuln, as well as a vuln for arbitrary write via Extract Archive (link), and, most impactful, a vuln allowing hidden actions (link).